Not to be confused with Hougang Central Bus Interchange.

 Following its decommissioning as a bus interchange, the former interchange concourse (Block 206) was stripped of all interior fixtures and re-purposed as as a community space, named Kovan Hub.
 Indoor spaces were built at the west end of the concourse, while pop-up stalls occupy the east end of the concourse.

 The former North vehicular concourse was converted into a vehicular carpark, while the bus park within the South vehicular concourse continued to be used as a coach park.
 The former Berth B5 is still used today as a en-route stop for Services 112, 113, 115 and 119.
 Bus Service 115, introduced months after the interchange’s closure, continues to use the other disused sawtooth berths for alighting passengers and layovers.
 Supplementary Bus Service 53M between Hougang Avenue 1 and Serangoon MRT also uses the former interchange as a turnaround point.

-The current name for the bus stop at former Berth B5 is Bus Stop 63221 (Hougang St 21 FC) along Hougang Street 21.
+The current name for the bus stop at former Berth B5 is Bus Stop 63221 (Kovan Hub) along Hougang Street 21.
 It was renamed from Hougang St 21 FC in late 2017.

 |112||Hougang Central||En-route stop|

 Service 112 and 113 only serve the former interchange in one direction.
 Passengers taking Service 112 towards Hougang Avenue 9 / Hougamg Street 92, or Service 113 towards Hougang Central Interchange, should board from Bus Stop 63229 (Aft Blk 207) along Hougang Street 21.

 - 1981: Hougang Bus Interchange opens at Hougang Street 21

 - 1994: Hougang Central Bus Interchange opens; Hougang Bus Interchange renamed Hougang South Bus Interchange